tailscale/terraform-provider-tailscale/docs/resources/acl.md

 page_title: "tailscale_acl Resource - terraform-provider-tailscale"
 subcategory: ""
 description: |-
   The acl resource allows you to configure a Tailscale ACL.
 See https://tailscale.com/kb/1018/acls for more information.
+Note that this resource will completely overwrite existing ACL contents for a given tailnet.
 ---

 # tailscale_acl (Resource)

 The acl resource allows you to configure a Tailscale ACL.
 See https://tailscale.com/kb/1018/acls for more information.
+Note that this resource will completely overwrite existing ACL contents for a given tailnet.

 ## Example Usage